yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/10-hol-3.2-bind-apps-to-acs-service-reg/README.md

 ## 2. Bind apps to Service Registry

 Applications need to communicate with each other.
-As we learnt in [previous section](../07-asa-e-components-overview/service-registry/README.md) ASA-E internally uses Tanzu Service Registry for dynamic service discovery.
+As we learnt in [section before](../07-asa-e-components-overview/service-registry/README.md) ASA-E internally uses Tanzu Service Registry for dynamic service discovery.
 To achieve this, required services/apps need to be bound to the service registry using the commands below:

 ```shell
 az spring service-registry bind --app ${PAYMENT_SERVICE_APP}
 az spring service-registry bind --app ${CATALOG_SERVICE_APP}
 ```

-So far in this section we were able to successfully create and deploy the apps into an existing azure spring apps instance.
+So far in this section we were able to successfully bind backend apps to Application Config Service and Service Registry.

 ⬅️ Previous guide: [07 - ASA-E components Overview](../07-asa-e-components-overview/README.md)